 The Contemporary Global Literature Series is a collaboration of the English Librarian and the Languages Librarian at the Consortium Library.
 Through this ongoing series we will highlight:

-Founded by Meytal Radzinski in 2014, Women in Translation Month is dedicated to raising awareness of women authors from around the world who write in languages other than English and to promote gender and cultural diversity in literary publishing.
+Spearheaded by Meytal Radzinski and others in 2014, Women in Translation Month is celebrated every August.
+This initiative is dedicated to raising awareness of women authors from around the world who write in languages other than English and to promoting gender and cultural diversity in literary publishing.

 On August 27, 2021, the Consortium Library hosted a Women in Translation Month panel.
 The archived recording can be found on our YouTube channel.